YongqiaoWang/CSQR/README.md

 # CSQR: convex superquantile regression
-This package is used to estimate superquantile frontier for efficiency analysis.
+This package is used to estimate the superquantile frontier function with linear superquantile regression and convex nonparametric superquantile regression.

-The frontier is assume to be increasing and concave.
+The production frontier is assume to be increasing and concave.

-It is in same framework of convex nonparametric least squares (CNLS), convex quantile regression (CQR), convex expectile regression (CER).
+The nonparametric regression is in same framework of convex nonparametric least squares (CNLS), convex quantile regression (CQR), convex expectile regression (CER).

 # Python package

-## Files
-CSQR.py the main file.
+CSQR.py Convex nonparametric superquantile regression.

+LSQR.py Linear superquantile regression.

-prop1.py the first experiment
+Exp1-prop1.py the first experiment

-prop2.py the secost experiment
+Exp2-prop2.py the secost experiment

+Exp3-prop3.py the third experiment

-prop3.py the third experiment
+Exp4-Collei.py the third experiment

 draw_disturbed_frontier.py draw the figures in the first and second experiments

 draw_multiple_frontiers draw the figures in the third experiment

-# Matlab package
-## Files
-convexSqrEst.m  the fitting step

-convexSqrTrain.m the exptrapolation step